Tejasmadhukar/ai-project-data-pipeline/README.md

 ```

 Comments will be downloaded in /downloaded_comments directorty and 1000 comments will be downloaded by default sorted by most Popular.

+## Future Plans

+* Integration into a fargate task.